 The center column wing-nut type of knob is so easy to adjust.
 Secondly, the multi-angle leg positions make it real versatile for unusual shooting situations.

-1,970 buyers rate this tripod as a 4 or 5 star product.
+1,970 buyers rated this tripod as a 4 or 5 star product.

 This is another 4 pounder, but it's still weighs a lot less than my 7 pound Manfrotto.